<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=837991447379849&amp;ev=PageView&amp;noscript=1">

 Proof of Delivery

-Learn what is proof of delivery.
-The difference between POD and bill of lading, and the benefits of using electronic proof of delivery vs. paper PODs.
+What is proof of delivery?
+Find out about the difference between POD and bill of lading, and benefits of using electronic proof of delivery vs. paper PODs.

 What Is Proof of Delivery?

-Proof of Delivery (POD) is a document that confirms an order has arrived at its destination and was successfully delivered to the intended recipient.
+Proof of Delivery (POD) is a document that confirms an order has arrived at its destination and was successfully delivered to its recipient.
 PODs tend to include recipients’ name and address, order details, tracking number, and a signature that shows the delivery was completed.

 In other words: